-Policy 5.1: The City shall help to ensure that volume management standards are met in the City, based on SCWMC and BCWMC standards.
+Policy 5.1: The City shall require that volume management standards are met in the City, based on SCWMC and BCWMC standards.

 - In areas that SCWMC has jurisdiction, the volume management standard is that abstraction must be provided onsite in the amount equivalent to one inch of runoff from impervious surface for at least 48 hours.
 This standard applies to development projects on more than one acre requiring project review, or redevelopment projects disturbing less than 50 percent of the site must meet the requirement only for the disturbed area.
 If infiltration is infeasible due to site constraints, other SCWMC standards for filtration must be followed. - In areas that BCWMC has jurisdiction, the following applies: - For new developments creating more than one acres of new impervious surface, 1.1 inches of runoff from impervious surface must be retained on site. - For redevelopments creating more than one acre of new and/or fully reconstructed impervious surface, 1.1 inches of runoff from new and/or fully reconstructed impervious must be retained on site. - For linear projects creating one or more acres of new or fully redeveloped impervious surface, 1.1 inches of runoff from net new or fully reconstructed impervious surface must be retained on site.
+For more details, refer to Section 5.0 of the BCWMC Requirements for Improvements and Development Proposals.